 |IT manager||All active software deployments or considerations||Make sure each has an IT project lead|

 Tips for managing projects and resources with Portfolios & Workload

-There are endless options for what projects you can track in a portfolio, but here are some tips to help you best utilize one:
+There are endless options for what projects you can track in a portfolio, but here are some tips to help you best use one:

-- Project status update looking stale or out-of-date?
+- Project status update looking stale?
 Click the Request Update button, and the owner will be assigned a task to update the project’s status.

 - Home in on the details you need to see by sorting.
 Sort your portfolio by custom fields to ensure priorities are on track or group similar projects.
 Workload is automatically sorted by assignee.